nik-vrn/VrioniThesis/README.md

 # VrioniThesis -Update of Structures for Finding Optimal Routes in Dynamic Road Networks

 A Dynamic Contraction Hierarchy Weight Decrease algorithm is designed to efficiently handle edge weight reduction in dynamic road networks.
-This algorithm includes two main components: preprocessing and dynamic handling of queries and updates in microseconds.
+Through 1100 iterations, including 100 iterations with weight reduction updates evenly distributed among 1000 routing queries, the algorithm dynamically adjusts edge weights and answer the queries.

 Requirements